b-fontaine/saaster_kit/infra/README.md

 To customize the infrastructure:

-1. **Traefik**: Modify `traefik.yml` for global settings or the dynamic configuration files for specific routing rules and middlewares.
+1. **Kong**: Update `kong.yml` and `routes.yml` to add new services, routes, or modify authentication settings.

-2. **Kong**: Update `kong.yml` to add new services, routes, or modify authentication settings.
+2. **Keycloak**: Edit `realm.json` to change authentication policies, add users, or configure client applications.

-3. **Keycloak**: Edit `realm.json` to change authentication policies, add users, or configure client applications.
+3. **Temporal**: Adjust `docker.yaml` to modify workflow timeouts, retry policies, or other runtime behaviors.
+Register new namespaces for additional microservices.

-4. **Temporal**: Adjust `docker.yaml` to modify workflow timeouts, retry policies, or other runtime behaviors.
+4. **Observability**: Add new dashboards to Grafana, configure additional scrape targets in Prometheus, or adjust log settings.

 ## Security Considerations